 7 – Águas Livres Aqueduct

-O Águas Livres Aqueduct was built by King João V in the 19th century.
-XVIII.
+The Águas Livres Aqueduct was built by King João V in the 18th century.

-Classified as a National Monument in 1910, it is considered a masterpiece of engineering, given the height at which it was designed.
+Classified as a National Monument in 1910, it is considered a masterpiece of engineering, given the time at which it was designed.

 Without a doubt, this is one of Lisbon’s most iconic monuments.